netscaler/netscaler-k8s-ingress-controller/docs/acme.md

           servicePort: 80
 ```

 The cert-manager creates a `Certificate` CRD resource with dns01 challenge and it uses the credentials given in the `ClusterIssuer` to create a TXT record in the DNS server for the domain you own.
-Then, Let's Encypt CA validates the content of the TXT record to complete the challenge.
+Then, Let's Encrypt CA validates the content of the TXT record to complete the challenge.

 ## Verify if the certificate is issued

 For HTTP challenge, cert-manager will create a temporary ingress resource to route the Let's Encrypt CA generated traffic to cert-manager pods.
-On succesful validations of the domain, this temporary ingress is deleted.
+On successful validations of the domain, this temporary ingress is deleted.

 You can watch the progress of the certificate as it's issued, use the following command: